 Does a Dead Tooth Hurt?

 Many times, people are surprised to find that their dead teeth cause pain.
 After all, if the nerve is dead, it would seem reasonable to assume that pain would not be a common symptom.
 In reality, however, dead tooth pain doesn’t come from the nerve but originates from pressure being placed on the periodontal membrane.

-If you are experiencing pain from a dead tooth here are a few tips to help you manage before seeing a dentist.
+If you are experiencing pain from a dead tooth, here are a few tips to help you manage it before seeing a dentist.

 - Take an over the counter pain reliever to help with pain and inflammation; ibuprofen or Advil.

 - Skip the hot beverages as they can often increase inflammation.

 - Stick to soft foods.
 Harder foods can potentially irritate the area.

 How Long Does it Take for a Tooth to Die?